ConcreteRoseEducation/LiberHoop/README.md

 - Room codes are randomly generated but not cryptographically secure
 - No rate limiting on API endpoints
 - **Privacy-focused**: No student data capture or persistent tracking
-- Admin accounts and questions should be backed up regularly
+- Host accounts and questions should be backed up regularly

 ## License